jmcnamara/XlsxWriter/dev/docs/source/working_with_data.rst

 Writing user defined types
 --------------------------

-As shown in the the first section above, the worksheet :func:`write` method maps the main Python data types to Excel's data types.
+As shown in the first section above, the worksheet :func:`write` method maps the main Python data types to Excel's data types.
 If you want to write an unsupported type then you can either avoid ``write()`` and map the user type in your code to one of the more specific write methods or you can extend it